JuliaIntervals/CharibdeOptim.jl/README.md

 ## Documentation
-Documentation for the package is available.
+Documentation for the package is available [here](https://yashcodes.github.io/CharibdeOptim.jl/docs/src/index.html).

 Example of some difficult problems are present in the Example folder.

 ## Author